chromaxyz/reflex/docs/CHECKLIST.md

 - [scripts/reentrancy-check.sh](../scripts/reentrancy-check.sh)
 - [scripts/reentrancy-generate.sh](../scripts/reentrancy-generate.sh)

-Please note that this is not fool-proof and it is **HIGHLY** recommend you write your own integration, migration and compatibility tests.
+Please note that this is not fool-proof and it is **REQUIRED** one writes their own integration, migration and compatibility tests.

 ## Adding modules